Bristol Beaufighter: Variants

-The Mk.III and Mk.IV were to be Hercules and Merlin powered Beaufighters with a new, slimmer fuselage, carrying an armament of six cannon and six machine guns that improved performance.
-The necessary costs of the changes to the production line led to the curtailing of the marks.
+The Mk.III and Mk.IV (Bristol designation Type 158) were to be Hercules and Merlin powered Beaufighters respectively, with a new, slimmer fuselage that improved top speed by up to 10mph, and an armament of six 20mm cannons plus eight .303" Browning machine guns.
+Work was halted on these variants due to the Battle Of Britain and was never resumed.